 So, what would I have done differently?
-Well, simple—I’d have made more of an active effort to keep in touch.
+Well, simple—I’d have made more of an active effort to keep in touch, and bugged them more about staying connected.
 That means using anything from FaceTime, Facebook, Instagram, WhatsApp, Wechat, SKYPE, Twitter, and Snapchat, to emails, phone calls, group chats, and calling cards to stay fully updated and engaged.

 Honestly, this is one of the biggest mistakes I made teaching English abroad.
 I know plenty of other teachers and expats that could relate, too.
-So, if you are currently overseas and ‘living it up,’ just make sure to keep that line of communication open and consistent with the homies.
+So, if you are currently overseas and ‘living it up,’ just make sure to keep that line of communication open and consistent with your family and homies.

 In the End ...

 So I know what you’re thinking: “Don, from the looks of it, you lived it up teaching English abroad.
 You had a fantastic experience that others will never get the chance to have.
 Why all the regrets?”

 And I couldn’t agree more.
 I had the time of my life living and working in China, but as I reflect on my crazy adventure overseas, there will always be some things I wish I could have done differently.